 We are on a mission to make towing smoother and safer

-We are located in Arthur, ND and manufacture bumper mount air receiver hitches for pickup trucks, cushioned ball mounts, air trailer tongue couplers, the gooseneck surge air hitch & coupler, gooseneck extensions for short bed pickups, the shift lock gooseneck coupler, air equalizers, sway control ball mounts and multiple ball mounts from drop hitches & raised to drawbar & pintle.
+We are located in Jamestown, ND and manufacture bumper mount air receiver hitches for pickup trucks, cushioned ball mounts, air trailer tongue couplers, the gooseneck surge air hitch & coupler, gooseneck extensions for short bed pickups, the shift lock gooseneck coupler, air equalizers, sway control ball mounts and multiple ball mounts from drop hitches & raised to drawbar & pintle.

-Some of our products include the original Shocker Air Receiver Hitch, Shocker HD Air Receiver Hitch, Gooseneck Surge, Trailer Tongue Pintle Ring, Shocker XR drop and pintle hooks, Shocker Impact cushion ball mounts, Shocker XRC cushion hitches, the 30K patent pending Shift Lock gooseneck coupler and the patent pending Shocker Hitch Air Equalizer for weight-distribution hitches.
+Some of our products include the original Shocker Air Receiver Hitch, Shocker HD Air Receiver Hitch, Gooseneck Surge, Trailer Tongue Pintle Ring, Shocker XR drop and pintle hooks, Shocker Impact cushion ball mounts, Shocker Impact Max cushion hitches, Air Equalizer for WD Hitches, the patented Shift Lock gooseneck coupler and the patent pending Shocker Hitch Air Equalizer for weight-distribution hitches.